cmrajan/wnframework/docs/docs_v170/reference/source/glossary.rst

       locals[`DocType`][`name`].
 If an object is loaded in the current session, then it will be present in the locals object (dictionary)

+   Standard Query
+      A standardized way to write a SQL query for the query_builder.
+This will automatically add conditions relating to `match` permissions.

+      For a standard query,

+      * All SQL keywords must be capitalized
+      * All columms must be written as `tablename`.`colname`